sveltejs/rfcs/text/0003-reactive-declarations.md

 {/each}
 ```

 The obvious problem with this is that `$todos` isn't defined anywhere in the `<script>`, which is potentially confusing to humans and computers alike.
-This is possible solvable with a combination of documentation and linting rules.
+This is possibly solvable with a combination of documentation and linting rules.

 ## How we teach this